mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Filter.md

 ### Create a filter

-Create a new filter.
-The request body must define the `/data/id` field with the name of the filter, the `/data/type` field with the value of `filters` and the `/data/attributes/module` field with the filter module for this filter.
-All of the filter parameters should be defined at creation time.

 ```
 POST /v1/filters
 ```

+Create a new filter.
+The posted object must define at least the following fields.

+* `data.id`
+  * Name of the filter

+* `data.type`
+  * Type of the object, must be `filters`

+* `data.atttributes.module`
+  * The filter module to use

+All of the filter parameters should be defined at creation time in the `data.atttributes.parameters` object.

+As the service to filter relationship is ordered (filters are applied in the order they are listed), filter to service relationships cannot be defined at creation time.

 The following example defines a request body which creates the new filter, _test-filter_, and assigns it to a service.